-This New Age alternative health fad claims to be based on ayurveda... but is it?
+This New Age alternative health fad is not, in fact, based on ayurveda.

 So it's the 21st century, and our collective knowledge in fields such as medicine and hygiene is better than at any other time in our past.
 If you have some medical problem, chances are we've developed a pretty good treatment for it that's better than it was 25 years ago, and 25 years before that.
 Just about everything anyone can think of has been tried and tested as a treatment for that condition.
 Why then do some Westerners shun the results of what we've been able to learn, and instead seek out folk remedies notable only for their roots in pre-scientific knowledge?
 Nowhere is this trend more aptly illustrated than in the latest fad, oil pulling.